you feel good

 split the walk up to manage the numbers and once there

-were enough leaders, we started a Short, Medium and a Long
+were enough leaders, they started a Short, Medium and a Long

 Walk.
 With new leaders joining in 2011 we have added a